 ADI stands for Approved Driving Instructor.
 In the UK, it is illegal to charge money for driving lessons unless you are a registered ADI or a trainee working under a pink trainee licence.
 To become an ADI, an instructor must pass three DVSA qualifying tests: a theory and hazard perception test, a practical driving test (to a higher standard than the standard learner test), and an instructional ability test.

 You can ask any instructor what grade they received at their most recent check.
 The response tells you something: a confident instructor answers directly.
-One who deflects, claims not to remember, or says it "doesn't reflect real teaching quality" is giving you information, just not the kind they intend to.
+One who deflects or claims not to remember is giving you information, just not the kind they intend to.

 How to verify registration